Week-by-week guide to pregnancy

 This week you could also...

-It's a good time to tone up those muscles ‘down under’.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby’s trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the ‘urine’ in midflow.
-Visit Tommy's.org for more ideas about pelvic floor exercises.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping midflow.
+Visit Tommy's for more ideas about pelvic floor exercises.

 How are you today?
 If you're feeling anxious or low, then talk to your doctor or midwife who can point you in the right direction to get all the support that you need.
 You could also discuss your worries with your partner, friends and family.

 You may be worried about your relationship, or money, or having somewhere permanent to live.
 Don't keep it to yourself.
 It's important that you ask for help if you need it.

 Having another baby is probably the last thing on your mind.
 However now is a good time to start planning what type of contraception you would like to use after your baby is born.

 Getting pregnant again could happen sooner than you realise and too short a gap between babies is known to cause problems.
 Talk to your GP or midwife to help you decide.

 You and your family should follow the government and NHS guidance on coronavirus (COVID-19):